BIND 9 Operating System Support

 Explanation of Legend Symbols

 These platforms are regularly tested in our continuous integration (CI) system.
-In general, this means using the AMD64 and ARM64 CPU architectures.
+In general, this means using the amd64 CPU architecture.

 🔵 Best effort